Professional Mediation Services Done Right!

 vs the alternative

 The mediation process is considered more efficient, much less expensive, and more a more simplified process than formal litigation.
 In Florida, Mediation is often ordered by the judge in an attempt to settle a dispute so as not to further burden the courts.
-Divorce cases are required to use Mediation before being heard by a judge.
 Mediation provides an unbiased forum for the disputing parties to have direct input into the final decision versus taking the dispute to court where the final outcome will be determined by a judge or jury.
 In other words, taking a dispute to court will cost you a lot more money and the final outcome, of something that affects you personally, will be decided by a complete stranger with little input from you.
 Mediation allows you to participate in and contribute directly to the resolution process, while ensuring that all of your concerns are not only heard, but are also taken into consideration in the final outcome of your case.

 In a mediation, the disputing parties are encouraged to focus on the underlying issues that contributed to the dispute.
 Questions as to which party is right or wrong are generally less important than how the problem may be resolved.